-Please provide the number of facilities\ per river basin exposed to water risks that could generate a substantive change in your business, operations, revenue or expenditure and the proportion this represents of total operations company-wide
+Please provide the number of facilities\ per river basin exposed to water risks that could generate a substantive change in your business, operations, revenue or expenditure; and the proportion of company-wide facilities this represents

-Country River basin Number of facilities exposed to water risk Proportion of total operations (%) Comment Canada Other: Atlantic Ocean 1 11-20 Proportion of total operations based on % global production capacity Canada Other: North Saskatchewan River Watershed 6 11-20 Proportion of total operations based on % global production capacity United States of America Other: Ohio - Maumee River Watershed 1 71-80 Proportion of total operations based on % global refinery throughput.
+Country River basin River basin Number of facilities exposed to water risk Proportion of company-wide facilities that this represents (%) S Comment Canada Other: Atlantic Ocean 1 6-10 Proportion of total operations based on % global production capacity Canada Other: North Saskatchewan River Watershed 9 11-20 Proportion of total operations based on % global production capacity United States of America Other: Ohio - Maumee River Watershed 1 71-80 Proportion of total operations based on % global refinery throughput.
 Canada Other: Athabasca River Watershed 1 1-5 Proportion of total operations based on % global production capacity.
-The Sunrise Energy Project started steaming in 2014, with oil production commencing in 2015.